Qiskit/RFCs/0012-algorithms-migration.md

 publish out like apps repos do.
 And as mentioned above the docs can include a copy of the algorithms migration - maybe the short url points to this published copy.

+### docs
+1. Similarly to the application modules, the algorithm docs could be rendered in `qiskit.org/ecosystem/algorithms`
+2. During the deprecation, a redirect could be set up to go from `qiskit.org/documentation/` to `qiskit.org/ecosystem/algorithms`

 ### Alternatives considered but disregarded